4 of the Best Website Translation Plugins (+ Features You Need)

 Here’s an example of the benefits of this from one of our customers.
 The French-Swedish sportswear brand, Ron Dorff, wanted to have its ecommerce site available in multiple languages.
 It was important they reach a larger audience with their translated content, and that meant making sure their site was optimized correctly in each of its translated versions.

-- Automatically adding tags in your source code that lets Google know you have translated versions of your website.
+• Automatically adding hreflang tags in your source code lets Google know you have translated versions of your website.
 For example, if Google crawls your English site, it’ll see in the code if you have other translated versions of your site available.

-All of this helps your translated sites show up in Google for the right audience.
+All of this helps your translated sites show up on Google for the right audience.

-Since translating their ecommerce with Weglot, Ron Dorff has seen an 400% increase in sales, with 70% of those orders coming in internationally.
+Since translating their ecommerce with Weglot, Ron Dorff has seen a 400% increase in sales, with 70% of those orders coming in internationally.

 Video Guides for Getting Started With Weglot